 It is possible that the people involved in a particular project, work from different locations, organisations, and even different geographies.
 Therefore, it is mandatory that the team involved in a project is in alignment right from initiation till the completion stage.

 Project Management is the integration of processes, knowledge, methodology, skills, resources and techniques to achieve the objectives set for the project within the given time.
+Get an online pmp certification training to learn all about project management concepts on the go.

 During the mid 20th century, Project Management got its distinct identity as a profession and ‘A Guide to the Project Management Body of Knowledge - PMBOK® Guide by the Project Management Institute(PMI)® identifies its fundamental components.